MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 - Marc Topkin has a list of teams that have scouts at Tuesday night's Rays-Orioles game.

-- More from Morosi: The hang-up in the Cubs-Tigers talks regarding SP Justin Verlander centers around money.
+- More from Morosi: The hang-up in the Cubs-Tigers talks regarding SP Justin Verlander centers on money.

 - MLB.com's T.R.
-Sullivan reports that the Rockies may have interest in trading for Rangers C Jonathan Lucroy .
+Sullivan reports that the Rockies might have interest in trading for Rangers C Jonathan Lucroy .

 - Buster Olney says the Giants are open to moving SPs Johnny Cueto and Jeff Samardzija .

-- According to MLB.com's Mark Feinsand, the Pirates may be buyers leading up to the deadline.
+- According to MLB.com's Mark Feinsand, the Pirates might be buyers leading up to the deadline.

 Quick hits